Honolulu Zoo: Queen Kapi‘olani Park

+Honolulu Zoo

-In 1914, the City & County of Honolulu appointed Ben Hollinger to be its Administrator of Parks and Recreation, and Queen Kapiʻolani Park came under his control.
+In 1915, the City & County of Honolulu appointed Ben Hollinger to be its Administrator of Parks and Recreation, and Queen Kapiʻolani Park came under his control.
 Hollinger maintained a fascination with animals and began collecting them to showcase at the park in Waikīkī.
 The park became home for a monkey, a sun bear and several lion cubs.
 In 1916, a steamship on its way from Australia to Canada pulled into port at Honolulu Harbor.
 On board was an African elephant named Daisy.
 Hollinger pleaded with the City & County of Honolulu to purchase the elephant, which they did.
 With the acquisition of the elephant, from live animal trader Ellis S. Joseph, Honolulu officially had a zoo.
 Daisy entertained visitors at the park until 1933, when Daisy was killed by Honolulu Police Department officers after she trampled her trainer, George Conradt, to death.

 During the Great Depression, the Honolulu Zoo was almost shut down for lack of finances.
 Even through the difficulty, it expanded its collection on November 29, 1949, with the purchase of an elephant, a Bactrian camel, sea lions, several bird species, spider monkeys and a tortoise.
 The Honolulu Zoo continued to operate in disrepair.

 In 1974, the Honolulu Zoo accepted a donation of a camel, an elephant, chimpanzees and deer.
 These donations renewed Honolulu's enthusiasm to revive their zoo.
 The City & County of Honolulu approved a master plan that determined the boundaries of the present 42 acre site at the north end of Queen Kapiʻolani Park.
 The animal collection, increased by purchase, trade and donations, was housed in newly constructed facilities, some of which still provide foundations for newer exhibits.
 The facility designs were influenced by the exhibits of the San Diego Zoo in California.

 The Honolulu Zoo experienced another revival of enthusiasm in the 1990s as the exhibits were redesigned to feature more natural settings for the animals on display.